 Our environmental and social risk management process is designed to ensure we apply a suitable level of analysis on a transaction.
 We consider the size and type of transaction, conditions of the loan, and the sector or industry in which the client operates.
 We perform our analysis using a range of tools such as client questionnaires, site visits, checklists, and assessments by internal and third-party environmental specialists, the outcome of which we then incorporate into our standard credit process.
 Our due diligence requirements are often based on international best-practices such as the International Finance Corporation (IFC) Performance Standards as well as standards set by the Canadian Standards Association (CSA) and ASTM International, formerly known as the American Society for Testing and Materials.

 Based on the outcome of our investigations, we may require clients to manage or mitigate issues before we proceed with financing.
-In cases where a transaction is flagged as having unclear or higher risk, it is reviewed by the RBC Corporate Environmental Affairs Group, which includes professionals responsible for environmental and social risk management at RBC.
+In cases where a transaction is flagged as having unclear or higher risk, it is reviewed by RBC’s Corporate Sustainability Group, which includes professionals responsible for environmental and social risk management at RBC.

 We report on environmental and social risks to various internal and external stakeholders.
 Our Board of Directors and senior management committees receive periodic reports and analyses on these risks.
 We track loan losses resulting from environmental issues and report these to senior management.
-For external audiences, we report on our implementation of the Equator Principles in our annual Corporate Responsibility Report and Public Accountability Statement.
-This report also provides information about our environmental and social policies, lending, emerging issues, stakeholder engagement, and environmental performance and initiatives.
+For external audiences, we report annually on our implementation of the Equator Principles on our website at www.rbc.com/environment.
+We also provide information about our environmental and social policies, lending, emerging issues, stakeholder engagement, environmental initiatives and performance.

 You are on: Policies